stemy-msft/Office_365_Data_Collector/README.md

 # Office_365_Data_Collector
-This script is still in early development and still contains some artifacts from ExDC
+This script is still is a functional beta but may still contains some artifacts from ExDC